 Like all guaranteed acceptance life insurance coverage, there is a two-year waiting period.

-Mutual of Omaha will only refund your premiums plus 10% interest if you die during the waiting period.
+Mutual of Omaha will only refund your premiums plus 10% interest if you die during the first 24 months.

 Mutual Of Omaha Term Life Insurance For Seniors